pyscaffold/pyscaffold/CONTRIBUTING.rst

 #.
 Go to the web page of your PyScaffold fork, and click
    "Create pull request" to send your changes to the maintainers for review.
    Find more detailed information `creating a PR`_.
+#.
+If you are submitting a change related to an existing continuous integration
+   (CI) system template (e.g. travis, cirrus, or even tox and pre-commit), please consider first submitting a companion PR to PyScaffold's `ci-tester`_, with the equivalent files changes, so we are sure it works.

+   If you are proposing a new CI system template, please send us a link of a simple repository generated with your templates (a simple ``putup --<YOUR EXTENSION> ci-tester`` will do) and the CI logs for that repository.

+   This helps us a lot to control breaking changes that might appear in the future.

 Release
 =======